Master of Science in Hospitality Business Management

 Emerging Global Opportunities in Hospitality

-All Lerner business programs advance management and seek innovation at the intersection of analytic inquiry and experiential learning.
-That’s doubly true for the Master of Science degree in hospitality business management, including our two labs: the Marriott Center for Tourism and Hospitality, which provides students the opportunity to learn and work in a hotel, and the student-run gourmet restaurant Vita Nova where students can engage in purposeful research.
+All Lerner business programs advance management and develop innovation at the intersection of analytic inquiry and experiential learning.
+The master of science degree in hospitality business management does this via our two learning labs: the Marriott Center for Tourism and Hospitality, which provides students the opportunity to learn and work in a hotel, and the student-run gourmet restaurant Vita Nova.

 All students are expected to have at least two years of work experience (including internships).
 From that base you will begin to deepen your management, analytical and strategic knowledge and skills.